johngeorgewright/frontfax/README.md

 Creating a Project
 ------------------

-1. Create a project `frontfax project:new myproject`
+1. Create a project `frontfax new myproject`
 2. Install the dependencies `cd myproject && npm i`
 3. Start the server `npm start`
 4. Then [view the server](http://localhost:5000)